Enterprise modules

 In this example:

-• the local directive refers to the IP address assigned to this HAProxy Enterprise node’s network interface and assigns the Autonomous System Number 65001.
+• The local directive refers to the IP address assigned to this load balancer’s network interface and assigns the Autonomous System Number 65001.

 An example OSPF configuration section: